KhaledSharif/quantopian-ensemble-methods/README.md

 |      Gradient Boosting Classifier     |          3.61         |          3.84          |          5.28         |          5.73          |          0.15         |          0.13          |

-Table 3: The table below compares the average values of the volatility and maximum draw-down indicators over 12-month periods for each of the three classification methods when used in simulation over the time-period 2010 to 2015.
+<center> <sub> Table 3: The table below compares the average values of the volatility and maximum draw-down indicators over 12-month periods for each of the three classification methods when used in simulation over the time-period 2010 to 2015. </sub> </center>

 |                                       |       Volatility      |       Volatility       |   Maximum Draw-down   |    Maximum Draw-down   |